 Can I add free space to my Dropbox account?

 You can add more space to your account quota::

 Can I share a Dropbox storage quota with others?

-If you are interested in sharing a quota pool between multiple users, consider a Dropbox Business subscription.
+If you are interested in sharing a quota pool between multiple users, consider a Dropbox team subscription.